SciCrunch/sparc-curation/README.md

 This repo contains the core of the [SCKAN release pipelines](./docs/developer-guide.org#sckan) as well as the [documentation](./docs/sckan) for running and querying SCKAN.

 ## Related links
-[SODA](https://github.com/fairdataihub/SODA-for-SPARC) GUI app for creating, validating, and uploading SDS formatted datasets.
+- [SODA](https://github.com/fairdataihub/SODA-for-SPARC) GUI app for creating, validating, and uploading SDS formatted datasets.
-[SDS Viewer](https://github.com/MetaCell/sds-viewer) a web UI for viewing SDS formatted datatsets via the output of the SDS validator.
+- [SDS Viewer](https://github.com/MetaCell/sds-viewer) a web UI for SDS formatted datatsets via the SDS validator.
-[dockerfiles/source.org](https://github.com/tgbugs/dockerfiles/blob/master/source.org#kg-dev-user) spec for developer docker image for this repo.
+- [dockerfiles/source.org](https://github.com/tgbugs/dockerfiles/blob/master/source.org#kg-dev-user) spec for developer docker image for this repo.
 Also has specs for the image that runs the [sparcron](./sparcur/sparcron/core.py) single dataset pipelines, SCKAN images, and more.
-[tgbugs/musl](https://hub.docker.com/r/tgbugs/musl) dockerhub repo with latest build of images.
+- [tgbugs/musl](https://hub.docker.com/r/tgbugs/musl) dockerhub repo with latest build of images.
-[open-physiology-viewer](https://github.com/open-physiology/open-physiology-viewer) code for converting ApiNATOMY models to OWL/RDF needed for [apinatomy pipelines](./docs/apinatomy.org).
+- [open-physiology-viewer](https://github.com/open-physiology/open-physiology-viewer) code for converting ApiNATOMY models to OWL/RDF needed for [apinatomy pipelines](./docs/apinatomy.org).